 - 1. Babson's failure to follow the procedures in this Policy, which materially affected the outcome of the matter; - 2.
 New information or evidence that has become available, and that was not reasonably available before the conclusion of the investigation or sanction meeting through the exercise of reasonable diligence, and that could materially change the outcome of the matter.
 A summary of this new evidence and its potential impact must be included in the written appeal; - 3.
 The Title IX Coordinator, investigator(s) or sanctioning officer had a conflict of interest or bias for or against complainants or respondents generally, or the individual complainant(s) or respondent(s), that materially affected the outcome of the matter; or - 4.
 Sanctions imposed fall outside the College's range of sanction guidelines and/or are grossly disproportionate to the violation(s) determined to have been committed.

-Babson's Vice President of Learner Success and Dean of Campus Life shall act as the appellate officer.
-The appeal must be made in writing to the appellate officer and must clearly and succinctly outline and explain how the specific grounds described above have been met.
+Appeals must be in writing and must clearly and succinctly outline and explain how the specific grounds described above have been met.
 The party submitting the appeal has the burden of demonstrating how the above grounds have been met.